Abay11/onvif_server_emulator/README.md

-# About the project
+# 🌟About the project

 Simple Onvif Server is a simulator of an IP device (camera, NVR) compatible with standardized ONVIF interfaces, which can be used for tests purpoces.

-# Server execution
+# ▶ Server execution

 A configuration's directory may be passed as command line argument.
 As default configurations' directory used "./server_configs".